This November, we’re starting a new project with the brilliant Bulgarian Emprove Foundation, who work with women survivors of domestic abuse.

+The project is part-funded by the British Embassy, Sofia, and we are very grateful for their support.
 The course is timed to tie in with the UN’s International Day for the Elimination of Violence Against Women.
 Data from the previous year and a half has shown that since the beginning of Covid-19, domestic violence and abuse has intensified across the world.
 UN Women refer to this as a “Shadow Pandemic”.

 Our aim with this collaboration is to increase awareness of domestic abuse here in Bulgaria, to empower the women survivors who take part, and to train Emprove staff in techniques in facilitating storytelling sessions, so that they can develop this work further within the Bulgarian context.